AMC Entertainment Holdings (AMC) Q1 2017 Results - Earnings Call Transcript

 Adam M. Aron - AMC Entertainment Holdings, Inc.

 Right.
 So, several questions and several answers.
-One on alcohol, so, our understanding is that the vision (29:46) in the annual budget for 2017 got yanked at the last moment.
+One on alcohol, so, our understanding is that the provision in the annual budget for 2017 got yanked at the last moment.
 So that opportunity is delayed for us.
 Having said that, we, just a few weeks ago, hired a new Vice President of Government Relations.
 It's a function that AMC had never staffed before.
 He's a very able and experienced executive and we are no longer going to be outsourcing our government affairs just to trade associations.
-We are going to take a very active role ourself because the opportunity is significant for us and specifically, in that regard, we are hiring a lobbying firm (30:30) so that we go back and make our case directly as AMC without – again, without just pushing this up to trade associations to do the work.
+We are going to take a very active role ourself because the opportunity is significant for us and specifically, in that regard, we are hiring a lobbying firm for Albany so that we go back and make our case directly as AMC without – again, without just pushing this up to trade associations to do the work.

-On the third question about Odeon, yes, the early returns are backing up everything that we've thought all along that we could take the AMC initiatives to Europe and benefit handsomely you'll recall.
+On the third question about Odeon, yes, the early returns are backing up everything that we've thought all along that we could take the AMC initiatives to Europe and benefit handsomely, you'll recall.
 We've been saying literally, since the day of the acquisition that, we thought we could drive EBITDA gains of 50% over four to five years.

 We still believe that today.
-But your question is the same question we've asked ourself, not that competitors might get ahead of us because we think, we're far ahead of competition on this, but simply because the opportunity is so great, if we can accelerate the recliner theatre deployments at Odeon, we will.
+But your question is the same question we've asked ourself, not that competitors might get ahead of us because we think we're far ahead of competition on this, but simply because the opportunity is so great, if we can accelerate the recliner theatre deployments at Odeon, we will.

 I do believe we will have some recliner theatres in Europe, new ones that is, this year.
-But the number that I gave you of at least 25 is next year number.
+But the number that I gave you of at least 25 is a next year number.
 I know that our team in Europe is already working on more than 35 theatres to get reclined and get into the marketplace.
 Whether all 35 or not make it in 2018 is uncertain, but we're almost positive 25 will make it by the end of 2018.
-So yes, we are moving – and as I said in my remarks, we've already talked to more than 40 landlords who are just as intrigued by all this opportunity as we are.
+So, yes, we are moving – and as I said in my remarks, we've already talked to more than 40 landlords who are just as intrigued by all this opportunity as we are.

 So, we are going to Europe at a fast pace with recliner seating.
 And similarly I might add that same view that we have about improving the fortunes of Odeon, we have about improving the fortunes across the Carmike system.
 Carmike has made big bets on dine-in theatres.
 We think the returns are much – and very little, very few bets on recliner seat-equipped theatres.
 We think that the recliner seat is the surest way to produce return for our shareholders.
 And so we're not only talking about pulling up the pace of our theatre deployments in Europe, but we're also talking about moving up the pace of our deployments of recliner seats in the Carmike circuit as well.